Beer snake: Materials

 A beer snake is made with a large number of empty plastic beer cups, usually those issued by the bars on site at the stadium.
 Many sports stadiums do not allow glass containers for safety reasons, and use plastic cups for serving beer.
 These plastic cups, once empty, provide the flexible building blocks for constructing the beer snake when inserted into each other.

 Origins

 An early version of the beer snake, created by Eugene Mroz and his sons Peter and Michael, was recorded on June 24, 1969, at Wrigley Field in Chicago, United States, as documented in the Chicago Sun-Times edition published the next day.
-This predates, by nearly three decades, the genuinely documented early beer snake in January 1997 at the WACA Ground in Perth, Australia.
+In January 1997, the first reported beer snake in Australia was constructed at the WACA Ground in Perth, Australia.
 A newspaper article in the Sydney Morning Herald cited Michael Gray as "The Snake Charmer" and architect of the social phenomenon.